alwinpaul111/Heart_Disease_Prediction/README.md

 ## Dataset

-The dataset is stored at:
+The dataset is stored at:-

 ```text
 data/heart.csv
 ```

-Target column:
+Target column:-

 ```text
 HeartDisease